 - Entitled to Have You: Almost exactly what Boldwood says to Bathsheba after Troy dies.

 - I Want My Beloved to Be Happy: Gabriel.
 While he initially struggles slightly with this his loyalty to Bathsheba's friendship is proven when he comes across the coffin of Fanny and her child with Troy.
 While allowing Bathsheba to discover the child could mean the end of her marriage to Gabriel's romantic rival Troy, Gabriel quietly conceals the fact that Fanny's child even exists

-- Jerkass: Frank Troy who convinces Bathsheba to stay away from Boldwood and marry him, gambles away huge sums of Bathsheba's money, impregnates his former lover, tells Bathsheba he never loved her, then fakes his own death.
-He only returns because he has no money and no place to go
+- Jerkass: Frank Troy who convinces Bathsheba to stay away from Boldwood and marry him, gambles away huge sums of Bathsheba's money, impregnates his former lover, tells Bathsheba he never loved her, then fakes his own death, only returning when he finds out Boldwood intends to marry Bathsheba.

 - Literary Allusion Title: "Far from the madding crowd's ignoble strife" is a line from Thomas Gray's "Elegy Written in a Country Churchyard".